kubermatic/k8sniff/README.md

-sniff
+k8sniff - tcp ingress controller with SNI support
 =====

-SNIff is a small server that will accept incoming TLS connections, and parse TLS Client Hello messages for the SNI Extension.
-If one is found, we'll go ahead and forward that connection to a remote (or local!) host.
+K8SNIff is a small ingress server that will accept incoming TLS connections, and parse TLS Client Hello messages for the SNI Extension.
+If one is found, we'll go ahead and forward that connection to a Kubernetes service.

 sniff config
 ------------